chanks/count/README.markdown

 # Mingo #

-Mingo is an A/B testing engine for Rails 3 apps, using MongoDB as a backend.
-It is still early in development, but everything covered in this README should be functional.
+Mingo is simple and easy A/B testing for Ruby apps (on 1.8.7 and 1.9.2).
+It uses MongoDB as a backend.

-The name 'Mingo' is a mash-up of A/Bingo and Mongo.
+Mingo is designed to work with any Ruby project with a minimum of fuss - the only dependency is the Mongo gem.
+It includes a Railtie, so integration with Rails 3 apps is easy, but none of the Rails gems are required for its use (even ActiveSupport).

 ## Installation ##

-First, install MongoDB.
+Before anything else, you'll need [MongoDB](http://www.mongodb.org/downloads).
 Mingo was developed against v1.6, but older versions will probably work fine.
-If you're on Heroku or EC2, MongoHQ's free plan will probably have more than enough space for you.
+If you're on Heroku or EC2, the free plan at [MongoHQ](http://mongohq.com) will probably have more than enough space for you.

-Add Mingo to your Gemfile.
-Until a gem is released, you'll probably want to point to a specific ref.
+Then, simply add Mingo to your Gemfile.
+Until a gem is released, you'll probably want to point to a specific ref in the github repository.
 The BSON C extensions gem is optional, but a good idea.

     gem 'mingo', :git => 'git://github.com/chanks/mingo.git', :ref => '(something recent...)'
     gem 'bson_ext', '~> 1.1'

-Give Mingo a collection to store your test results in.
-You can do this via Rails' config system:
+Next, you need to give Mingo a MongoDB collection it can use to store your test results in.
+You can do this using Mingo.collection=, like so:

+    database = Mongo::Connection.new('your_mongo_host', 27017).db('database_name')

+    database.authenticate(ENV['MONGO_USERNAME'], ENV['MONGO_PASSWORD'])

+    Mingo.collection = database.collection('mingo_results')

+Or, if you're using Rails, you can do this via the config system:

     # config/environments/production.rb
     config.mingo.collection = Mongo::Connection.from_uri(ENV['MONGO_URI'])['database_name']['mingo_results']

-Or, just use Mingo.collection= in an initializer, something like:

-    if Rails.env.production?
-      connection = Mongo::Connection.new "your_mongo_host", 27017, :logger => Rails.logger
-      database   = connection['database_name']

-      database.authenticate(ENV['MONGO_USERNAME'], ENV['MONGO_PASSWORD'])
-      Mingo.collection = database['mingo_results']
-    end

 If you don't give Mingo a collection, it will function the same, except that the results of your tests won't be persisted anywhere.
-This is probably what you want in development or test mode.
+This is probably what you want anyway in development or test mode.

 Then just start writing A/B tests!
 No scripts or migrations are necessary.

 ## Usage ##

+If you're using Rails 3, the following methods have already been automatically included in your controllers and views, so you don't have to worry about them.
+If you want them available in one of your models, or if you're not using Rails 3, you'll need to include Mingo::Helpers wherever you want to use them, and define a mingo_id method there also (more on that later).

-Mingo is designed to be mostly API-compatible with A/Bingo, and has the same basic features.
-For example, in a view:
+Mingo is designed to be mostly API-compatible with the A/Bingo gem, and has the same basic features.
+For example, you might put in a view:

-    Our product costs <%= ab_test('price', [10, 15, 20]) %> dollars.
+    Our product costs <%= ab_test(:price, ["$10.00", "$15.00", "$20.00"]) %> per month.

-Each user will be randomized to see one of the three prices, and will see the same price on every request (until the session is cleared).
+Each user will be randomized to see one of the three prices.

 Later, when somebody purchases your product:

-    bingo!('price')
+    bingo!(:price)

-This will mark them as having converted successfully at the price they were randomized to (but only if they previously triggered the ab_test helper).
+This will mark them as having converted successfully at the price they were randomized to.

-Additionally, a given user will only be marked as a participant or a conversion in a given test once, so it won't throw off your results if somebody triggers the ab_test or bingo! helpers multiple times.

 You may also convert many tests simultaneously:

-    bingo!('price_on_signup_page', 'testimonial_on_signup_page', 'we_asked_them_extra_nice')
+    bingo!(:price_on_signup_page, :testimonial_on_signup_page, :we_asked_them_extra_nice)

-Finally, if you want to access the value that the current user would be randomized to, without actually enrolling them in the trial:
+Finally, if you want to access the value that the current user would be randomized to, without actually incurring the database call to remember them:

-    We showed you <%= ab_choose('price', [10, 15, 20]) %> dollars for the A/B test, but we'll only charge you 8!
+    We showed you <%= ab_choose(:price, ["$10.00", "$15.00", "$20.00"]) %> dollars for the A/B test, but we'll only charge you 8!

-The ab_test, ab_choose and bingo! helpers are available in both views and controllers.
+Rules:
+1. A given user will see the same price on every request.
+2. No matter how many times a given user triggers the ab_test or bingo! helpers, they'll only be marked as being a participant or conversion in that particular trial once.
+3. A given user will be marked as a conversion only if they previously triggered the ab_test helper.

 ### Other Alternative Definitions ###

 If you don't tell Mingo what values to use for a given test, it will return true or false instead:

-    <% if ab_test('we_like_you') %>
+    <% if ab_test(:we_like_you) %>
       We like you!
     <% else %>
       We hate you!